 These two pieces of information are the minimal part needed to perform

 new predictions.
-When the model is to be used, it is compiled back to a
+When the model is to be used, the model is compiled

 object.